carmnk/resources/md/test.md

 ### \(`doColorRows`\)
 determines whether or not to color the table rows
 ### \(`header`\)
-header row data of shape Array of Objects where one object represents one column's features/settings.\
+header row data typed as Array of Objects, each object representing one column's features.\
 header columns are filled by sequence! of objects within enclosing array.
-- id: relevant for sorting functionality.
-When clicking/touching a column header all data whose property keys correspond to id is sorted.
+- id: column id is required if header is provided. table data witch corresponding property keys is sorted.
-- numeric: relevant for aligning columns.
-Columns with numeric=true are aligned on right side.
+- numeric: Columns with numeric=true are aligned on right side.
 Otherwise column is aligned on left side.
-- disablePadding: allows you to disable padding for certain columns
+- disablePadding: allows you to disable padding for each column
 - label: column header label to be applied.
 ### \(`preview`\)
 limits the amount of data (rows) displayed in the table (data is not modified/deleted, header row is not counted)